yadymartinez/ML-FizzBuzz-Project/README.md

 $\bigtriangledown \theta_k J(\Theta) = \frac{1}{m}\sum_{i=1}^{m}(\hat{p}_k^{(i)}-y_k^{(i)}) x^{(i)}$ Equation (3)

-Now you can compute the gradient vector for every class, then use Gradient Descent(or any other optimization algorithm) to find the parameter matrix $\Theta$ that minimizes the cost function.|
+Now, the gradient vector for every class can be compute, using Gradient Descent(or any other optimization algorithm) to find the parameter matrix $\Theta$ that minimizes the cost function.

 ### Generate FizzBuzz data